vyablonskyi/DevOps_online_Lviv_2020Q42021Q1/m3/task3.1/readme.md

 **Part 1**

-During working on this task I installed on Ubuntu VM MySQL server, designed small database that descrides city bus routes.
+During working on this task I installed on Ubuntu VM MySQL server, designed small database that descrides city buses routes.
-Database schema is acessible at the [link](screenshots/001.JPG)
+Database schema is accessible at the [link](screenshots/001.JPG)

 There was created database:
 ```